SamEdwardes/spacypdfreader/README.md

 Extracting text from 4 pdf pages... ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
 ```

-Each token will now have an additional extension `._.page_number` that indcates the pdf page number the token came from.
+Each token will now have an additional extension `._.page_number` that indicates the pdf page number the token came from.

 ```python
 >>> [print(f"Token: `{token}`, page number  {token._.page_number}") for token in doc[0:3]]